Davao City: Languages

-Cebuano is the most widely used language in the city and its satellite cities and towns, while Filipino comes close as second spoken, although most locals have shifted to the latter language in recent times.
-English is the medium of instruction in schools and is widely understood by residents, who often use it in varying professional fields.
-Aside from Cebuano, Chavacano and Hiligaynon are widely used in addition to languages indigenous to the city, such as Giangan, Kalagan, Tagabawa, Matigsalug, Ata Manobo, and Obo.
-Other languages spoken in the city include Maguindanao, Maranao, Sama–Bajaw, Iranun, Tausug, and Ilocano.
+Cebuano is the most widely spoken language in the city and its satellite cities and towns, while Filipino (Tagalog) is the formal medium of instruction in schools and is widely understood by residents, who often use it in varying professional fields.
+Aside from the aforementioned languages, Chavacano Davaoeño and Hiligaynon are also spoken by a minority in addition to languages indigenous to the city, such as Giangan, Kalagan, Tagabawa, Matigsalug, Ata Manobo, and Obo.
+Other languages varyingly spoken as well in the city include Maguindanao, Maranao, Sangil, Sama–Bajaw, Iranun, Tausug, Ilocano, and Kapampangan.
+Philippine Hokkien and Japanese can also be heard privately spoken by Chinese Filipinos and Japanese Filipinos among their fellows in Davao, whereas Mandarin (Standard Chinese) and Japanese is also taught in Chinese class and Japanese class of Chinese Filipino schools and Japanese Nikkei Filipino schools.

-A linguistic phenomenon has developed in the city whereby locals significantly mix Filipino terms and grammar into their Cebuano speech because the older generations speak Filipino to their children at home, and Cebuano is spoken in other everyday settings, making Filipino a secondary lingua franca.
+A linguistic phenomenon has developed in the city whereby locals significantly mix Tagalog terms and grammar into their Cebuano Bisaya speech because of varying reasons such as, the normalcy of the older generations of Cebuano-speaking families speaking Tagalog to their children at home, some migrant settlers to the city are also from Luzon where Tagalog is mainstream, and the modern Filipino mass media is also mostly in Filipino (Tagalog) and Filipino class is also taught in schools in Davao, while Cebuano is spoken in other everyday settings, making Tagalog a secondary casual lingua franca.

 Religion

-The majority of Davao City's inhabitants are Roman Catholics forming 80% of the population.
-Other groups, such as the Iglesia ni Cristo, Miracle Crusade, Pentecostal Missionary Church of Christ (4th Watch) and followers of the Kingdom of Jesus Christ, form eighteen percent of the city's religious background.
-Seventh-day Adventists, the United Church of Christ in the Philippines, Philippine Independent Church and Baptists are the other Christian denominations.
-The remaining 2% belong to non-Christian faiths, mainly Islam.
-Some of the other faiths are Sikhism, Hinduism, Buddhism, animism, Judaism and the non-religious.
+The majority of Davao City's inhabitants are Roman Catholic Christians, forming 78% of the population.
+The next largest religious affiliation is Islam at 4%.
+Other Christian groups, such as the Iglesia ni Cristo, Jesus Miracle Crusade, Pentecostal Missionary Church of Christ (4th Watch) and Kingdom of Jesus Christ, form eighteen percent of the city's religious background.
+The Seventh-day Adventist Church, the United Church of Christ in the Philippines, the Philippine Independent Church and the Baptists constitute the city's other Christian denominations.
+Some of the other faiths of the city are Sikhism, Hinduism, Buddhism, Judaism, animism and irreligion.

 The Restorationist Church Kingdom of Jesus Christ had its origins in the city.
 Apollo Quiboloy, who claims to be the "Appointed Son of God", is the leader of the movement.

 The Roman Catholic Archdiocese of Davao is the main metropolitan see of the Roman Catholic Church in southern Mindanao.
 It comprises the city of Davao, the Island Garden City of Samal and the municipality of Talaingod in Davao del Norte province; under its jurisdiction are the three suffragan dioceses of Digos, Tagum and Mati (the capital cities of the three Davao provinces).
 Archbishop Romulo Valles of the Archdiocese of Davao, appointed on February 11, 2012, by Pope Benedict XVI, took office on May 22, 2012, at San Pedro Cathedral.
 Saint Peter, locally known as San Pedro, is the patron saint of the city.